loginom/loginom-help-en-omegat/data/processors/datamining/self-organizing-network.md

 * Self-organizing network.
    * Type of self-organizing network:
       * Kohonen network.
-      * Neural gas. При выборе данной опции блок *Параметры сети*   становится неактивным.
+      * Neural gas.
+When selecting this option, *Network Parameters* pack becomes inactive.
    * Network Parameters:
-      * Топология сети: 1D, 2D прямоугольная, 2D гексагональная, 3D.
+      * Network topology: 1D, 2D rectangular, 2D hexagonal, 3D.
-      * Network size X. Параметр доступен для редактирования при любой   топологии сети. Устанавливается значение целого типа в интервале от 2   до 100.
+      * Network size X. The parameter is available for editing with any network topology.
+The integer value is set in the interval from 2 to 100.
 By default — 3.
-      * Network size Y. Параметр доступен для редактирования при следующих топологиях сети: 2D прямоугольная, 2D гексагональная, 3D. Устанавливается значение целого типа в интервале от 2 до 100.
+      * Network size Y. The parameter is available for editing with the following network topologies: 2D rectangular, 2D hexagonal, 3D.
+The integer value is set in the interval from 2 to 100.
 By default — 3.
-      * Network size Z. Параметр доступен для редактирования при топологии сети 3D. Устанавливается значение целого типа в интервале от 2 до 100.
+      * Network size Z. The parameter is available for editing with 3D network topology.
+The integer value is set in the interval from 2 to 100.
 By default — 3.